 B2B SaaS companies that haven’t nailed their homepage design tend to suffer from this problem.
 They may generate loads of real-time traffic.
 But few of those visitors actually engage with them beyond their initial visit.

 This is because most companies design homepages that rely on branded traffic too early in their marketing.
 As a result, any bottom-of-the-funnel calls-to-action, such as scheduling a demo or booking a sales call, tend to fall on deaf ears.
-More often than not, these CTAs underperform on homepages relative to the other site web pages that are more contextually relevant, like product or how-it-works pages.
+More often than not, these CTAs underperform on homepages relative to the other SaaS website pages that are more contextually relevant, like product or how-it-works pages.

 Inability to Build a Relationship with Visitors Who Bounce